 Define the child cubes in their own cube classes.
-For each of these cubes, specify the inheritsFrom attribute.
-For the value of this attribute, specify the logical name of the parent cube.
+For each of these cubes, select the Cube radio button under Cube Source.
+Then, in the Base Cube field, specify the logical name of the parent cube.

 Optionally redefine any dimension, measure, or other top-level element specified in the parent cube.
 To do so, specify a definition in the child cube and use the same logical name as in the parent cube.
 The new definition completely replaces the corresponding definition from parent cube.
 Also see “Hiding or Removing Items.”